Why should kids play team sports or sports at all?

 When your child is at this young age, organized sports are often limited in their options.
 As a parent of a toddler, you may need to use your creativity and play a lot of different games.

 Throwing and kicking balls, playing tag and hide-and-go-seek and running are excellent ways to get them associating sports with fun.
+There are many simple and fun yard games that can be played at any age.

 Some communities do offer soccer and tee-ball for kids that are age five and under.